carbontracking/STRUK/README.md

 - Install MySQL
 - Create Microsoft AZURE account for OCR
 - create AWS S3 bucket & account
+- MAILGUN account
+  - If you want to set up a "Nous Contacter" feature then you will need a MAILGUN account
 - install node.js
 - install npm.js
 - install git